 6. Hinterland (2013)

 DCI Tom Mathias is a troubled detective who is haunted by the grim and dark experiences of his past.
 He decides to run away from the torturous memories that paralyze him and tries to start a new life by isolating himself in the outskirts of a town that needs him.
-He partners with another intelligent agent, DI Mared Rhys and together, they go on a mission to light up the darkness that has captivated the town by solving mysteries that have been locked since ages.
+He partners with another intelligent agent, DI Mared Rhys, and together, they go on a mission to light up the darkness that has captivated the town by solving mysteries that have been locked for ages.
 Apart from all of this, Tom also tries to tame the demons of his past as they start to resurface again one by one.
 Once you start watching the show, it’s going to be very difficult for you to shut it off.
 It is engaging throughout and is definitely binge-worthy.

 5. Prime Suspect (1991)

 DCI Jane Tennison gets the opportunity to lead an investigation against a rapist/murderer after her colleague DCI John Shefford suffers from a severe heart attack.
 This decision of appointing a female as a leading detective for the case is not supported well by most in the department.
 As she battles the sexism inside her office, she also tries to find some solid evidence against the prime suspect of the murders.
-But she also considers the fact that the prime suspect may not responsible for the crimes committed and sets out to look for more suspects who could possibly have some relations to this case.
+But she also considers the fact that the prime suspect may not be responsible for the crimes committed and sets out to look for more suspects who could have some relations to this case.
 ‘Prime Suspect’ is one of the best series out there that depicts the discrimination a woman has to face in her office while she deals with the case of a brutal, dangerous criminal.

 4. The Code (2014)